zulip/zulip/docs/development/setup-vagrant.md

 in the [Zulip development community server](../contributing/chat-zulip-org.md) for real-time help.

-On Windows, you will see `The system cannot find the path specified.` message several times.
-This is expected behavior and is not an error.
+On Windows, you will see the message `The system cannot find the path specified.` several times.
+This is normal and is not a problem.

 Once `vagrant up` has completed, connect to the development environment with `vagrant ssh`: